 In March 2017, the Corporation completed a study to re-evaluate the market potential for Dollarama stores across Canada.
-The study took into consideration, among other factors, the 2016 census and household income data published in early 2017, the current competitive retail landscape in all markets across Canada, the rates of per capita store penetration, the performance of comparable and new stores and the targeted payback period expected by Dollarama on new store openings.
-The results of this study support management's confidence in the Corporation's ability to continue to expand the store network beyond the previously disclosed threshold of 1,400 stores, up to approximately 1,700 stores over the next eight to ten years.
-While cannibalization is expected to increase as the total store count gets closer to 1,700, management does not expect this to have a significant impact on the current average capital payback period of approximately two years.
+The study took into consideration, among other factors, the 2016 census and household income data published in early 2017, the competitive retail landscape in all markets across Canada, the rates of per capita store penetration, the performance of comparable and new stores and the average payback period of two years targeted by Dollarama for new stores.
+Based on the results of this study, management expressed confidence in the Corporation's ability to continue to expand the store network beyond the previously disclosed threshold of 1,400 stores, up to approximately 1,700 stores by 2027.

-On March 30, 2017, the Corporation announced that the board of directors of the Corporation (the "Board of Directors") had approved a 10% increase of the quarterly dividend for holders of its common shares, from \$0.10 to \$0.11 per common share.
+On March 30, 2017, the Corporation announced that the Board of Directors had approved a 10% increase of the quarterly dividend for holders of its common shares, from \$0.10 to \$0.11 per common share.

-On March 16, 2017, the Corporation issued series 2 floating rate senior unsecured notes due March 16, 2020 (the "Series 2 Floating Rate Notes") by way of private placement in Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation (the "2017 Offering").
-The Series 2 Floating Rate Notes were issued at par for aggregate gross proceeds of \$225.0 million and bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 59 basis points (or 0.59%).
-The Corporation used the net proceeds of the 2017 Offering to repay indebtedness outstanding under its unsecured revolving credit facility (the "Credit Facility") and for general corporate purposes.
-The Series 2 Floating Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS Limited ("DBRS").
-See "Description of Material Indebtedness - Senior Unsecured Notes".
+On March 16, 2017, the Corporation issued series 2 floating rate senior unsecured notes due March 16, 2020 (the "Original Series 2 Floating Rate Notes") by way of private placement in Canada in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
+The Original Series 2 Floating Rate Notes were issued at par for aggregate gross proceeds of \$225.0 million and bear interest at a rate equal to the 3-month bankers' acceptance rate (CDOR) plus 59 basis points (or 0.59%).
+The Corporation used the net proceeds of this offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
+The Original Series 2 Floating Rate Notes were assigned a rating of BBB, with a stable trend, by DBRS.
+See "Description of Material Indebtedness - Senior Unsecured Notes" and "Ratings".